 Extracorporeal shock wave treatment for chronic lateral epicondylitis (tennis elbow)

-Two articles on PainSci cite Ho 2007: 1.
+Two pages on PainSci cite Ho 2007: 1.
 Tennis Elbow Guide 2.
-Does Ultrasound Therapy Work?
+Does Ultrasound or Shockwave Therapy Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.